integralfx/MemTestHelper/DDR4 OC Guide.md

   * [HWBOT x265 Benchmark](https://hwbot.org/benchmark/hwbot_x265_benchmark_-_1080p/) - I've heard that this benchmark is also sensitive to memory, but I haven't really tested it myself.

 # Expectations/Limitations
+* This section goes through 3 components that may influence your overclocking experience: motherboard, IMC and ICs.

 ## Motherboard
 * Motherboards with 2 DIMM slots will be able to achieve the highest frequencies.
 * For motherboards with 4 DIMM slots, the number of sticks installed will affect your maximum memory frequency.